-You can see hypnosis is real when you watch the video below.
+You can see how hypnosis works when you watch the video below.

-The kinds of people that struggle with hypnosis
+The kinds of people who struggle with hypnosis

 A common misbelief is that intelligent people struggle the most to experience hypnosis.
 This is nonsense and only shows that the hypnotist is inflexible in their approach.